-The key to getting other websites to link to yours naturally is to build relevant and trustworthy content.
-Quality content is attractive, and people will naturally refer others to you.
-Jeff Bezos once said that your brand is what people talk about when you are not in the room.
+The key to getting other websites to link to yours naturally is to build relevant and trustworthy content (e.g., Resource pages).
+High-quality content is attractive, and people will naturally refer others to you.
+Jeff Bezos once said that your brand is what people talk about when not in the room.
 Quality content speaks for itself and will sell your brand when more people link to it.

 Include videos and visual images in your content to attract more clicks.
-Ensure that when someone lands on your webpages, they can find their interest.
+Ensure that when someone lands on your web pages, they can find their interest, good user experience, and optimize using on-page SEO tactics.
 Internal links should also direct visitors to other pages on your website.

 Question and Answer forums like Reddit and Quora are ripe with people sharing knowledge, providing leads to information sources, and sharing links to websites with data relevant to discussion topics.
-A point to note is that such forums are full of people who only participate by spamming threads with links; this is a perfect recipe for disaster.
+Note that such forums are full of people who only participate by spamming threads with links; this is a perfect recipe for disaster.

 The Don’ts of Link Building

-There are temptations to cross certain lines for fast visibility and digital marketing traffic.
-Crossing these thresholds in link building will negatively impact your sites’ image in the eyes of search engines.
+There are temptations to cross certain lines to the black hat link-building world for fast visibility and digital marketing traffic.
+Crossing these thresholds in link-building will negatively impact your sites’ image in the eyes of search engine rankings.
 There are things to avoid doing while link building; these include:

 - Buying Links: The temptation from authoritative websites to sell you links for a fee is there.
 The downside is Google’s algorithms can detect patterns that suggest there are transactional exchanges for links.
+These looks could be spammy.
 The penalty for this can cause your website’s total removal from Google’s search pages.

-- Spamming forums: with your links without any relevance to topics of discussion
+- Spamming forums/blog comment linking: Spamming your links in these directories without any relevance to topics of discussion

 - Linking from websites under your control.

-Now that you have the basic of link-building and strategies you can use for that, you need to set up a link building campaign for your website.
+Now that you have the basics of link-building and strategies you can use, you need to set up a link-building campaign for your website.
 You can work closely with experts in the field to save time and resources but achieve excellent results.

 Set specific goals

-Before you decide on a link building strategy, first come up with a set of goals that you would like to achieve at the end or in the process of your campaign.
-Knowing the specific goals helps you decide on the strategy you want to create to have the best chance at success.
+Before you decide on a link-building strategy, first come up with a set of goals that you would like to achieve at the end or in the process of your campaign.
+Knowing the specific goals helps you decide on the SEO strategy you want to create to have the best chance at success.

-It is also essential to align your link building campaign goals with your business’s overall objectives.
+It is also essential to align your link-building campaign goals with your business’s overall objectives.
 Ask yourself, if you want to build ten links, what impact will they have on your business’s success?
-Are you looking to generate sales from traffic?
-How much effort should you put into link building to see a difference in your sales?
+Are you looking to generate sales from referral traffic?
+How much effort should you put into link-building methods to see a difference in your sales?
 These questions help you determine the goals you want to achieve and how to tailor your link building alongside these goals.

-However, note that the link building successes may not happen overnight.
-Sometimes, you may not notice the impact of the links you gather.
-Therefore, exercising patience during your campaign is essential.
-Your focus should be on long-term gains, not quick fixes.
+However, note that the link-building successes may not happen overnight, and sometimes, you may not notice the impact of the links you gather.
+Therefore, exercising patience during your campaign is essential, and your focus should be on long-term gains, not quick fixes.

 Your assets should be relevant to the audience you are targeting.
 People and other websites will link back to assets they relate to, with the quality and relevance of commanding a hyperlink.

-An excellent example to use is choosing guest blogging as your link building campaign.
-The idea is to identify authoritative blogs with relevance to your field and approach the owner to request if you can do a guest post on their websites.
+An excellent example to use is choosing guest blogging as your link-building campaign.
+The idea is to identify authoritative blogs relevant to your field and approach the owner to request if you can do a guest post on their websites.
 Guest blogging is easy to achieve if you have quality and authoritative content on your websites too, more bloggers wouldn’t mind associating with you.